Cadejo Negro / Cadejo Blanco (Central America, Caribbean)

 The Cadejo dual nature creates unique classification challenges.
 The white Cadejo aspect has been cross-referenced with the Nature Spirit lineage and the Heroic/Monstrous Warrior lineage without achieving a clean fit in either; it appears to be a distinctive product of the specific Catholic-indigenous belief fusion of the Central American region.

-Appendix B: OVM Engagement Protocol Hierarchy for Demonic/Monstrous lineage Entities
+Appendix A: OVM Engagement Protocol Hierarchy for Demonic/Monstrous lineage Entities

 The Velum Institute maintains the following graduated response framework for confirmed Demonic/Monstrous lineage activity: